life-unlimited/podcastination-webapp/README.md

 For general information regarding _podcastination_ have a look [here](https://github.com/life-unlimited/podcastination-server).
 This README only provides information regarding installation of the webapp.

+**DISCLAIMER**: This project is NOT TO BE USED by anyone without permission.
+The reason for this is hardcoded branding as well as hardlinked Impressum.
+If you want to use this for yourself, contact us first!

 ## Installation

 Currently, there is no real binary or anything like that.
 We simply build the webapp with Angular and deploy it for